-Germany in new push against EU car emissions plan-draft
+Germany in new push against EU car emissions plan: draft

-BRUSSELS, June 7 (Reuters) - Germany has put forward a fresh proposal on regulating carbon dioxide limits for cars sold in the European Union, which campaigners say is a last-ditch attempt to dilute a new emissions law.
+BRUSSELS (Reuters) - Germany has put forward a fresh proposal on regulating carbon dioxide limits for cars sold in the European Union, which campaigners say is a last-ditch attempt to dilute a new emissions law.

 But votes in the European Parliament so far have backed a fairly robust version of the European Commission's original proposal.